 Becky then returned home to Fareham in 2005 to join Fareham Creek and has been with the practice since.
 Becky has a keen interest in all aspects of veterinary practice from small exotics to soft tissue surgery.
-Becky has one dog and a rather grumpy tortoise.
+Becky has currently only has a rather grumpy tortoise!

 Sally Martyr BVetMed MRCVS

 Sally was born in Scotland and grew up in Rugby, Warwickshire.
 She studied for her veterinary degree at the Royal Veterinary College in London, from where she graduated in July 2010.
 Sally moved to the Fareham area in September 2010 to join the practice.

 Sally is equally interested in consulting, medicine and surgery.
 Sally has a beautiful cat who she rehomed.